-- Almost Kiss: Angel and Buffy in the sewer; they kill it themselves.
+- Almost Kiss: Angel and Buffy in the sewer; they stop it themselves.

-- Ancient Grome: The toga-clad "Oracles" dress in purple togas, albeit with bronze body paint.
+- Ancient Grome: The "Oracles" dress in purple togas, albeit with bronze body paint.

-- Big Damn Kiss / Orbital Kiss: Buffy first discovers that Angel has become human again when he walks up to her in the daylight as Buffy is walking by the seashore and sweeps her into his arms for a passionate embrace.
+- The Big Damn Kiss: When Angel becomes human, Buffy finds out about it when he walks up to her in the sunlight and sweeps her into his arms for a passionate embrace.